Musicals in 2019

-On stage now in Melbourne, School of Rock will tour to Brisbane and Sydney in 2019.
+After a successful season in Melbourne and an Asian tour, School of Rock will tour to Brisbane and Sydney in 2019.

 Sydney-based actor, composer and musical theatre performer Brent Hill is playing wannabe rock star Dewey Finn, made famous in the movie by Jack Black.

 Andrew Lloyd Webber’s new musical is his first major hit of the 21st century.

 The real stars are the multi-talented kids who will knock your socks off.

 Producer David Venn has announced the Australian cast for the 2019 tour of Bring It On The Musical.
 Following an extended premiere season and three Green Room Award nominations, including Best Production of a Musical, the stage show inspired by the cult classic movie of the same name, returns for a national tour with a cast of 28 triple-threat actor-singer-dancers and high-flying cheerleading champions.

 Comedy Theatre Melbourne in April